We’ve prepared these notes to help you find your way through I’m a Scientist, Get me out of here

 - You CHAT with school students online, answering their questions and hearing their opinions.

-- Students VOTE for their favourite scientist throughout the event.
-‘Evictions’ take place in the second week of the event and the person with the most votes at 3pm on the final Friday wins £500 for their own engagement ideas!
+- Students VOTE for their favourite scientist throughout the activity.
+‘Evictions’ take place in the second week of the activity and the person with the most votes at 3pm on the final Friday wins £500 for their own engagement ideas!

 Please think seriously about what you want to do with the prize money as the students will ask you about it.
 Some suggestions include: